How Do 3D Scanners Work?

 - Photogrammetry: By overlapping many photographs around an object, a software application can determine coordinates via triangulation

-- Laser: The scanner emits a laser beam that, upon bouncing from the object’s surface, a sensor defines the collision distance.
+- Laser: 3D scanners emits a laser beam that, upon bouncing from the object’s surface, a sensor defines the collision distance.
 Laser scanners are powerful tools, but very expensive.
 However, more affordable products like the Leica BLK360, for instance, are offering optimum price-performance ratios.

 - CMM: Coordinate measuring machines use a probe that enters into contact with a part surface to create precise geometric and measurement data.